 - Check your credit report: Maybe your credit isn't that low after all.
 Order a copy of your report from all three reporting agencies (Equifax, TransUnion, and Experian).
 If you find inaccurate or old information, ask the agencies to correct it.
 (You can order a free report from each of the bureaus once a year at annualcreditreport.com.

 Myth: I Can't Afford the Agent's Commission

-Here’s one you can immediately mark off your worry list.
+Here's one you can immediately mark off your worry list.
 Typically, the commission is paid from the proceeds of the sale via the seller.

 This is one of many reasons to contract with a buyer's agent.
 The seller's agent doesn't work for you, and you need a pro in your corner.

 Myth: My Bank Will Give Me the Best Mortgage

 There are a lot of positive things to say about working with your local bank, but assuming they'll give you the best mortgage is a mistake.